deinarson/deinarson.github.io/content/rant/dogma.md

 ---

-# just complaining, and probably not making much sense.
+# Just complaining, and probably not making much sense.

     The internet has never been wrong
     because developers don't make mistakes